Accessible Recreation Sites

 Truckee River Bike Path

-Secret Harbor Vista
+Secret Harbor Vista Point

 Logan Shoals Vista Point

-Cave Rock Parking Area
+Cave Rock State Park

-Located on the east shore, this popular boat launching and picnic area allows you to see virtually the entire lake from your car.
+Located on the East Shore, this popular boat launching and picnic area allows you to see virtually the entire lake from your car.
 There is a parking fee.

 Beaches